-In February 2020, the Cayman Islands were placed on the EU's list of non-cooperative jurisdictions for tax purposes.
-ECOFIN concluded that the Cayman Islands did not have appropriate measures in place relating to collective investment vehicles.
+From February to October 2020, the Cayman Islands were on the EU's list of non-cooperative jurisdictions for tax purposes.
+ECOFIN concluded that the Cayman Islands did not have appropriate measures in place relating to collective investment vehicles, and in response the Cayman Islands adopted reforms sufficient to address this deficiency.
 Bermuda was similarly placed on the EU's list of non-cooperative tax jurisdictions in March 2019, but removed from this list in May 2019 and added, along with The Bahamas, to the EU's list of cooperative tax jurisdictions in February 2020.
 EU Finance Ministers signaled their approval of the economic substance regulations by placing Jersey and Guernsey on the EU's list of cooperative tax jurisdictions in March 2019, and the Organisation for Economic Co-operation and Development has endorsed Jersey and Guernsey's domestic legal framework as being in line with the relevant standard.
 As the EU continues to monitor compliance by the jurisdictions in which we operate, further economic substance requirements imposed by these jurisdictions or a future addition of these jurisdictions to the EU's list of non-cooperative tax jurisdictions could have a material adverse effect on us.